 a lone polar bear walks on a ridge of snow

 Telephoto lenses are must-haves when it comes to wildlife photography.
-They bring the action closer to you, metaphorically, so that more of your frame is filled with the animals you’re photographing in the way of your choosing.
+They bring the action closer to you, so that more of your frame is filled with the animals you’re photographing in the way of your choosing.

 Alrighty, let’s get into it.